 - instances of attempted collusion that do not appear to be a deliberate act of deception.

-7.1.2 All other instances of student academic misconduct in coursework are regarded as Category 2 instances.
+7.1.2 All other instances of student academic misconduct in coursework and coursework programs are regarded as Category 2 instances.

 8. Investigation of allegations